ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 The method ``AbandonCrop()`` checks for the unlikely case that the crop should still be alive, in which case it ends the crop.
 Otherwise, it does not do any action as part of conducting the transion back to fallow.

-Add the above C# code to all four *manager* scripts for sowing and harvesting.
-Then once more run the simulation and inspect the Rugplot.
+After having added the above C# code to all four *manager* scripts for sowing and harvesting, rerun the simulation and inspect the Rugplot.

 .. figure:: _static/APSIMscreenshot_Rugplot_flexibleRotation_updated.png
    :alt: Rugplot_flexibleRotation_updated